Quickstart: Enroll Configuration Manager devices into Endpoint analytics

 You may also modify the Enable Endpoint analytics data collection policy in custom client settings to configure a specific set of devices for local data collection.
 Don't forget to deploy or re-deploy your custom client setting after making changes.

-If you have an existing custom client agent setting that's been deployed to your devices, you'll need to update the Enable Endpoint analytics data collection option in that custom setting then redeploy it to your machines for it to take effect.
+If you have an existing custom client agent setting that's been deployed to your devices, you'll need to update the Enable Endpoint analytics data collection option in that custom setting and select Ok for it to take effect.

 View the Overview page